-Code Waste Description Activity Other Limits NA General or specific exempted waste lunder (lause 5 LA of the Profection) As specified in each particular resource recovery exemption.
-NA NA Waste Any waste received on site that is below licensing thresholds in Schedule 1 of the POEO Act, as in force from time to time • NA
+Code Waste Description Activity Other Limits NA General or specific exempted waste Waste that meets all the conditions of a resource recovery exemption under Clause 51A of the Protection of the Environment Operation (Waste) Regulation 2005. each particular NA NA Waste Any waste received on site that is below licensing thresholds in Schedule 1 of the POEO Act, as in force from time to time. - NA